Does NordVPN support OpenWrt?

 You can also build a firmware image with OpenVPN.
-Here is a good reference manual on a general OpenVPN client configuration:https://github.com/StreisandEffect/streisand/wiki/Setting-an-OpenWrt-Based-Router-as-OpenVPN-Client.
-We will follow it with modifications specific to NordVPN.
+We recommend using this reference manual on a general OpenVPN client configuration.
+This guide follows it with modifications for NordVPN on OpenWRT.
 Once you have installed the OpenVPN package, you can make it launch automatically whenever the router starts:

 We will use this file as an example.
-Copy the file "al1.nordvpn.com.tcp.ovpn" using the PSCP or WinSCP programs on Windows or the scp command on Linux to the /etc/openvpn/ folder of the router’s filesystem.
-If you run into any copy problems, you should force the program to use the SCP protocol (it can also use SFTP).
+Copy the file "al1.nordvpn.com.tcp.ovpn" using the PSCP or WinSCP programs on Windows or the scp command on Linux to the “/etc/openvpn/” folder of the router’s filesystem.
+If you run into any copy problems, you should make the program switch to the SCP protocol (it can also use SFTP).

-If you have an older OpenWrt build, you can download an archive here: https://downloads.nordcdn.com/configs/archives/certificates/servers.zip.
+If you have an older OpenWRT build, you can simply download an archive here https://downloads.nordcdn.com/configs/archives/certificates/servers.zip.
 In the downloaded archive, you will find the corresponding files with .crt and .key extensions.
 The files are specific for each VPN server.

-The OpenVPN configuration for NordVPN requires you to input the username and password every time OpenVPN starts.
-To provide credentials automatically, append the word "secret" with a preceding space to the string auth-user-pass.
-The resulting string should be auth-user-pass secret.
+The OpenVPN configuration for NordVPN requires you to enter your NordVPN username and password every time OpenVPN starts.
+To provide credentials automatically, append the word "secret" (without the quotation marks) to the string “auth-user-pass.”
+The resulting string should be:

 Create a file with the name "secret" in the same folder and enter the credentials in it.
 The first line is your NordVPN service username, and the second is your NordVPN service password: